OpenPoiesis/poietic-tool/Docs/Tool.md

 poietic create-library [--output-file <output-file>] <designs> ...
 ```

-The command takes a list of design files (_important_: not a list of frames).
+The command takes a list of design files (_important_: not a list of planes).
 The command extracts `DesignInfo` from the designs.
 If multiple instances of
 `DesignInfo` are present, then one is chosen arbitrarily.